 Resource Allocation

-Recognising the difference between hazards and risks enables allocating resources where they are most needed.
-High-risk areas can be prioritised for interventions and preventive measures, optimising the use of resources.
+Recognizing the difference between hazards and risks enables allocating resources where they are most needed.
+High-risk areas can be prioritized for interventions and preventive measures, optimizing the use of resources.

 Informed Decision-Making

 Whether in personal life or business operations, informed decision-making hinges on understanding the potential consequences of actions.
-By evaluating risks, individuals can make well-informed choices that minimise harm.
+By evaluating risks, individuals can make well-informed choices that minimize harm.

 Regulatory Compliance